Taboo Tuesday (2004): Aftermath

 Following Taboo Tuesday, Evolution (Triple H, Ric Flair and Batista) were put in charge of Raw, after Eric Bischoff took the night off, following his match the night before.
 Triple H granted Flair the match of his choice; Flair wanted a rematch against Randy Orton, as he lost a steel cage match to Orton the previous night.
 Orton accepted Flair's challenge, with a stipulation that if he defeated Flair he would get an opportunity to face Triple H for the World Heavyweight Championship at the November pay-per-view Survivor Series.
 Orton did not receive the opportunity, as he lost to Flair.
 On the November 1 episode of Raw, Bischoff scheduled a traditional 8-man elimination tag team match involving Team Orton (Randy Orton, Chris Jericho, Maven and Chris Benoit) facing off against Team Triple H (Triple H, Batista, Edge and Gene Snitsky) at Survivor Series.
 The winning team would be granted absolute control of running the show for a month, and the winning members would all get a week to be in charge of the program.
 At the November event, Team Orton defeated Team Triple H and the team were given the opportunity to be in charge of Raw for a week.

 On the October 25 episode of Raw, a rematch for the Intercontinental Championship was scheduled between Shelton Benjamin and Chris Jericho.
 The match saw Benjamin defeat Jericho and retain the title.
 After the match, Benjamin was attacked by Christian, which led Christian to hit him with the Unprettier.
 The following week, Bischoff scheduled an Intercontinental championship match between Benjamin and Christian at Survivor Series.
 At Survivor Series, Benjamin retained the Intercontinental championship.

 In November 2004, Lita returned to the women's division.
 She began a feud with Trish Stratus after Stratus called Lita "chubby" because of her pregnancy weight gain.
 Lita challenged Stratus to a WWE Women's Championship match at Survivor Series, however, due to the months of humiliation and being verbally berated by Stratus, Lita was more concerned with doing as much damage as possible, leading to her disqualification.

 A second Taboo Tuesday was held the following year, thus establishing the interactive PPV as an annual event for the promotion.
 In 2006, the event was moved to the traditional Sunday nights for PPVs and was in turn renamed as Cyber Sunday.
 The final event was produced in 2008, as the interactive PPV was replaced by Bragging Rights in 2009.

+In 2018, Edge revealed during an interview that he was booked to win the World Heavyweight Championship at the event if he won the poll.